 - Additional results of the acupuncture program include a 34% drop in muscle relaxer prescriptions, a 14% drop in anti-anxiety medications, and $250,000 in cost savings in off-base referrals for pain management.

 - The doctors trained by the Acus team have taken the philosophy of Think Acupuncture First with them to other bases and while on deployment.
 They have embraced our mantra: More needles, fewer pills.

-In August 2017, the Acus team began training its third cohort of military physicians.
-Doctors from four other AFBs (Travis, Eglin, Scott, Offutt) and the Las Vegas VA joined the resident physicians of Nellis Air Force Base in our military medical acupuncture course.
+In August 2018, the Acus team began training its fourth cohort of military physicians.
+Doctors from three other AFBs (Eglin, Scott, Offutt) and the Las Vegas VA joined the resident physicians of Nellis Air Force Base in our military medical acupuncture course.

 Acus offers one-day seminars in several locations to teach the insertion of needles into the surface of the ear as a stand-alone treatment or in conjunction with conventional methods for pain, trauma, and stress disorders.

 Advanced Military Acupuncture Skills Training, San Diego, California; Bethesda, Maryland: Advanced training to military physicians who have completed an Acus acupuncture course.
 The program reviews fundamental clinical skills and introduces specialized acupuncture protocols to treat conditions frequently seen in the military.